 You’ll need to keep taking this drug for life.
 Side effects of ursodiol include weight gain, diarrhea, and hair loss.

 Obeticholic acid (Ocaliva) is a newer drug that’s been approved for use in people who either can’t tolerate UDCA or who don’t respond to it.
 This drug lowers the amount of bile in the liver by reducing bile production and helping push bile out of the liver.

-Your doctor can also prescribe medications to treat symptoms, such as:
+Your doctor can also prescribe medications to treat symptoms and complications of PBC, such as:

 You’ll also need to avoid alcohol since it can further damage your liver.